-The Focal Alpha 80 uses premium grade materials.
+The Focal Alpha 80 Evo uses premium grade materials.

 The component quality is also high.
 The French-based company has an extensive history of developing proprietary drivers.
 They work with several top brands in both the automotive space and music space.

-The high attention to detail is on display with the Focal Alpha 80 studio monitors.
-A great thing to see as often entry-level monitors from other big-name manufacturers have significant corners cut.
+The high attention to detail is on display with the Focal Alpha 80 Evo studio monitors.
+A great thing to see since often entry-level monitors from other big-name manufacturers have significant corners cut.

-The Focal Alpha 80 offers an excellent frequency range.
+The Focal Alpha 80 Evo offers an excellent frequency range.

 Supporting the low-frequency driver is a 1-inch aluminum inverted dome tweeter.
-Magnesium is also utilized in the tweeter.
-The combination of the two delivers clear sound and can stretch into higher frequencies than other drivers.
+It delivers clear sound and can stretch into higher frequencies than other drivers.
 With a deep soundstage and accurate reproduction, these tweeters do an excellent job.

-The frequency response hits a low of 35Hz and tops out in the high end at 22kHz.
+The frequency response hits a low of 38Hz and tops out in the high end at 22kHz.
 It remains neutral across the entire spectrum.